jeffshrager/IPL-V/README.md

 - Open an emacs shell.
 - Start SBCL (no packages required--I think)
 - The compile-and-load expr is at the top of the code file: (load (compile-file "iplv.lisp"))

-- The exec calls are the end.
+The exec calls are the end.
+What will run is whatever I happened to be testing most recently, so t might run LT or EPAM, or something else, and you're likely to get a bunch of debugging crap.

-To run LT you'll want to be sure that there's no qoute on this line near the end:
+To run LT, for example, you'll want to be sure that there's no qoute on this line near the end:

 ```
 (progn ;; LT